Automattic/wp-desktop/desktop/lib/app-instance/README.md

 App Instance
 =========

-Provides a small wrapper around Electron's `app.makeSingleInstance`.
+Provides a small wrapper around Electron's `app.requestSingleInstanceLock`.

 When a duplicate app instance is detected it will:
 - Quit the second app
 - Bring the original app to the foreground

-Note: this does not run on the Mac App Store build as sandboxing crashes the function.
+Note: Care should be taken if building for the Mac App Store, as the previous (deprecated) makeSingleInstance API would crash the function due to sandboxing.
+The updated requestSingleInstanceLock API may behave similarly.